 No, this is illegal.
 It would be a form of duplicate coverage, forcing you to pay for benefits twice over.

-Medicare Advantage plans can often offer benefits that Original Medicare in Indiana doesn’t.
-So in many cases, it can be extremely beneficial to research the right Part C plan for you.
+Medicare Advantage plans often offer benefits that Original Medicare in Indiana doesn’t.
+So in many cases, it can be highly beneficial to research the right Part C plan for you.

 Luckily, our licensed insurance agents can offer their knowledge and assistance to help you with any supplemental Medicare you might need.
 Their time is free of charge to you, and there’s no obligation.